thruston/python-tabulate/README.md

 - `arr ~{sqrt(a)}` keeps all existing cols and adds a new col with the square root of the value in col 1.

 and so on.
 Each single letter `a`, `b`, etc is changed into the corresponding cell value and then the resulting expression is evaluated.
-You can use most normal built-in or `math` functions; besides all the BIFs you get `log`, `log10`, `exp` and `sqrt`, as shown above.
-If you want any others from `math`, you need to prefix them with `math`, so use `math.sin`, `math.cos`, etc...
+You can use a subset of the normal built-in or `math` functions; besides all the BIFs you get `log`, `log10`, `exp` and `sqrt`, as shown above.

 Curly braces are only treated as parentheses at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like